 To make that dream come true, the Bavarian crew declined sponsorship and focused on selecting the perfect environment: a solitary glade near Domaine de Gayfié in the Pyrenean foothills.
 There's even a 250-foot-deep spring called "Le Gouffre de Lantouy" that, because of low light pollution, offers the best stargazing in all of central Europe.
 Monticule is like paradise, but with better music. —Andreas Meixensperger, Editor, THUMP Germany

 Medellin's Freedom Festival has become a beacon of light in its home country of Colombia after starting as a free party back in 2008 to restore peace and culture to a city played by rampant violence.
 Its first editions were held in oddball locations—like public malls and airport hangars—but now, with a little bit of a price tag added on, Medellin has been flourishing with bigger and better stages, and a growing attendance that brought in over 5000 locals and foreigners.

-The festival's lineup, presented by local promotions group MedellinStyle, the brains behind the festival, has also been taking off, inviting the likes of Mr. G, Derrick May, Todd Terry, and Matthew Dear to grace the decks down by the Equator line.
+The festival's lineup, presented by local promotions group MedellinStyle, the brains behind the festival, has also been taking off, inviting the likes of Mr. G, Derrick May, Todd Terry, and Matthew Dear to grace the decks just north of the Equator.
 With 2016's March edition already on the cards with Zenker Brothers and Eddie 'Flashin' Fowlkes as confirmed guests, as well as added stages and days, the festival's light should only continue to burn bright. —Juan Pablo Lopez, Editor, THUMP Colombia

 10. SP na Rua, São Paulo, Brasil